The Importance of Safety

 Safety culture shows itself in the trust that people bring toward each other, as well as in the processes that follow incidents, the tools provided to employees, and even how crisis management is handled.

 The responsibility to uphold and drive this culture has become an integral part of management functions, but it must be cultivated by every single employee.
 While the C-level is responsible for setting a framework and providing the tools needed, employees are responsible for implementing the processes and using the measures available.
 Creating a strong safety culture is therefore an ongoing process that involves everybody.

-OSHA, the safety and health administration of the US department of labor, has identified eight tips for companies to get started on an efficient safety culture:
+The OSHA (Occupational Safety and Health Administration of the US department of labor), has identified eight tips for companies to get started on creating an efficient safety culture:

 - Define safety responsibilities: Do this for each level within your organization.
 This should include policies, goals, and plans for the safety culture.

 - Share your safety vision: Everyone should be in the same boat when establishing goals and objectives for their safety culture.

 - Enforce accountability: Create a process that holds everyone accountable for being visibly involved, especially managers and supervisors.
 They are the leaders who promote positive change.